m3dwards/longmynd.org/content/sites/black-knoll.md

   what3words: ///actor.joggers.suave
   latlong: 52.496241, -2.8932007
 sensitivities:
+  - sensitivity: >-
+      This is a LMSC members only site.
+This site is used by our registered schools for

+      training.
   - sensitivity: >
       A bridleway runs along the top – always check it is clear before launching or landing.
 Remember horses and dogs may take fright even just from ground